-Expats looking for housing in Warsaw can find property listings online; however, those unable to speak Polish should consider working through a reputable real-estate agent.
+The best place to start the house hunt in Warsaw is online, as there are plenty of property listings across various websites.
+That said, those unable to speak Polish should consider working through a reputable real estate agent.
 Once a lease is secured, agents usually require a fee equivalent to at least a month’s rent for their services.

 When choosing an area or suburb in Warsaw, expats should consider their proximity to their place of work and their children’s school, as well as access to public transport.
 The further away from the city centre, the cheaper the accommodation, but the less access these areas have to services such as public transport, schools and hospitals.
 Rentals closest to public transport, such as Warsaw’s metro line, often cost more.

 Expats need to act fast after they find a suitable property, as the rental market is quite competitive.